 14. Melatonin: In the evening the hormone melatonin is released from our pineal gland to induce slumber.
 As we age, however, our melatonin production decreases.
 This can negatively impact our ability to fall and stay asleep.
 Supplementing with melatonin can be helpful.
 I am a HUGE fan of Natural Sleep Aid - Remedy with Melatonin and Valerian Root - Phi Naturals, which has Valerian, Passionflower and Hops in it too.

-16. Spray Up – I love this Kill the Monster Spray as a pillow and linen spray.
+16. Spray Up - I love this Kill the Monster Spray as a pillow and linen spray.
 It has organic lavender and chamomile essential oils in it.
 It was designed for kids, and I got it for mine, but now I’m hooked on using it on my sheets and pillow.
-You can get it here.

 17. Pull the Cord - Because all electronic devices emit electric and magnetic fields (EMFs), it is recommended that you keep corded devices six feet away from the bed.
 The reason is that some people believe that they can interfere with the electrical impulses in our bodies.

 18. Be Grateful - Several studies indicate that writing in a gratitude journal before bed can improve your sleep, helping to fall asleep faster and sleep longer.

 19. Go Outdoors!
 No, not at nighttime.
 Exposure to natural light during the day can also help to regulate your circadian rhythm.
 Some experts recommend a short walk in the morning.

 20. So Very Cherry - Did you know that people who drank 8 ounces Tart Cherry Juice in the morning were able to sleep an average of 84 minutes longer that night than when they drank a placebo?
 I love adding it to my smoothies, but one of my favorite natural ways to sleep better is to simply have a very small glass just before bed.